casper-ecosystem/authorization-keys-example/tutorial/authorization-keys.md

 # Using Authorization Keys

-This topic explains the usage of authorization keys when signing a Deploy and how to access them from a smart contract.
-Try the [Working with Authorization Keys](/resources/tutorials/advanced/authorization-keys/) tutorial as well.
+This topic explains the usage of authorization keys when signing a deploy and how to access them from a smart contract.
+Try the [Working with Authorization Keys](/resources/tutorials/advanced/authorization-keys/) tutorial for an example.

 ## Account Associated Keys vs. Deploy Authorization Keys

-Let's review what Account associated keys and Deploy authorization keys are.
+Let's review the difference between associated keys (to an Account) and authorization keys (for a Deploy).

 - Associated keys are public keys that are associated with a given account.
-To understand more about associated keys and how they are linked to an account, read about [associated keys and weights](/concepts/design/casper-design/#accounts-associated-keys-weights) and try the [Two-Party Multi-Signature](/resources/tutorials/advanced/two-party-multi-sig/) tutorial.
+To understand associated keys and how they are linked to an account, read about [associated keys and weights](/concepts/design/casper-design/#accounts-associated-keys-weights) and try the [Two-Party Multi-Signature](/resources/tutorials/advanced/two-party-multi-sig/) tutorial.
-- Authorization keys are public keys used to sign a Deploy, listed in the `approvals` of a Deploy.
-Authorization keys are a subset of the associated keys of the Account under which the Deploy is executed.
+- Authorization keys are public keys used to sign a deploy and are listed in the Deploy's `approvals`.
+Authorization keys are a subset of the associated keys of the account under which the deploy is executed.
-- The node receiving the Deploy checks that the Deploy has the required authorization keys under approvals before including it in a Block
+- When a node receives a deploy, it checks that the deploy has the required authorization keys under `approvals` before including it in a block.
-- Deploys executing the same smart contract can have different authorization keys under the Deploys' approvals section.
+- Different deploys executing the same smart contract can have different authorization keys.

 ![Image showing associated keys and authorization keys](./authorization-keys.png)

 <!-- TODO Additional formatting if needed
 <p align="center"><img src={"./authorization-keys.png"} alt="Image showing associated keys and authorization keys" width="400"/></p> -->

-Here is a sample JSON representation of the Account's associated keys:
+Here is a sample JSON representation of an Account's associated keys:

 ```
 "associated_keys": [